Starbucks CEO Howard Schultz says he’s abandoning 2020 presidential ambitions

-Former Starbucks CEO Howard Schultz says he’s abandoning 2020 presidential ambitions
+Former Starbucks CEO Howard Schultz abandons 2020 presidential ambitions

-Former Starbucks CEO Howard Schultz said Friday morning he’s officially abandoning his exploration of an independent presidential campaign, but the billionaire said he plans to spend significant funds to “transform our broken system.”
+Former Starbucks CEO Howard Schultz announced Friday morning he is officially abandoning his exploration of an independent presidential campaign, but the billionaire said he plans to spend significant funds to “transform our broken system.”

 Schultz, in a letter posted to howardschultz.com, cited general voter apathy, institutional roadblocks to an independent candidacy and back woes among the reasons for not seeking the presidency.